💡 Everything you need to know about aqueous coating in packaging

-In order to make a lasting impression on your target market, your product packaging needs to be attractive and it must have the “wow” factor.
+To make a lasting impression on your target market, your product packaging needs to be attractive, and it must have the “wow” factor.

-And speaking of durability and protection, the coating is one of the most important packaging elements that you need to be aware of if you want your packaging to still look its best despite multiple would-be buyers touching and handling your products.
+The coating is one of the most critical packaging elements that you need to be aware of if you want your packaging to still look its best despite multiple individuals touching and handling your products.

-It is typically treated as the “default” coating for printing and packaging.
+It is classified as the “default” coating for printing and packaging.

-Cosmetic products and perfumes, for instance, contains chemicals that may make AQ coating difficult on the exterior or interior of the packaging due to risk of leaking.
+Cosmetic products and perfumes, for instance, contain chemicals that may make AQ coating difficult to maintain on the exterior or interior of the packaging due to risk of leaking.

-Matte: Consider matte coating for minimal shine and depth but a high degree of color.
+Matte: Consider matte coating for minimal shine and depth but a high degree of color intensity.

-Satin: With an appearance that’s between gloss and matte, satin offers medium shine and good scruff resistance.
+Satin: With an appearance that’s between gloss and matte, satin offers medium shine and excellent scruff resistance.

 Soft touch coating: Soft touch aqueous coating creates a velvety texture with a mellow appearance compared to a glossy finish.